- The people of Cambodia are very friendly. Those who encounter them friendly, they will gladly offer assistance.

 - We locals like to take a picture, they should ask for permission first.

 - For many Cambodians, photography is a serious thing.
 Therefore, they usually look seriously at the camera.
 They should not move to smile.

 - Especially in tourist areas such as Siem Reap, it happens that children beg for money.
 Consider: Cambodia is one of the poorest countries in the world.
-It is generally recommended to give the children any money because they would otherwise not go to school, but only beg for money.
-Who wants to give something, you can also buy some fruit, or invite the children to dinner.
-To give them food, and then let them eat alone in is best.
+It is generally not recommended to give the children any money because they would otherwise not go to school, but only beg for money.

 - Most Cambodians bathe with T-shirt and pants, especially the women.
 This must be respected, even if you want to take a bath in the nearby area by locals and not to go even in the skimpiest bikini into the water, or to sunbathe.